Child Custody Lawyer

 - The courts begin with the assumption that both parents are entitled to equal access to the child.

-- There are special laws that apply when domestic violence or substance abuse are involved.
+- There are special laws that apply when domestic violence or substance abuse is involved.

 Courts will address several questions when deciding the best interest of the child.
 Those questions include but are not limited to:

-Anytime a parent is suspected or found guilty of domestic violence or substance abuse the courts can limit the custody rights of that parent.
-It is also within the court’s power to order parents to undergo anger management or substance abuse treatment before visitation or custody rights can be established.
+Anytime a parent is suspected or found guilty of domestic violence or abuse the courts can limit Parents’ custody rights.
+It is also within the court’s power to order parents to undergo anger management.
+Or substance abuse treatment before visitation or custody rights can be established.